Wildfire in northwest Florida grows again

-Firefighters are continuing to battle a major wildfire spreading through more than 60,000 acres in two counties in northwest Florida.
+MAYO, Florida (CNN) -- A major wildfire spreading through more than 60,000 acres in two counties in northwest Florida is growing, the state Division of Forestry said.

-No structures have been confirmed as lost, Winter said, but the loss to the state's timber industry is now estimated to be $100 million.
+The fire in the Mallory Swamp area affecting Lafayette and Dixie counties has resulted in the evacuations of 300 homes in the past few days.
+Winters said no structures have been confirmed as lost.
+But the loss to the state's timber industry is now estimated to be $100 million.

-A command post has been set up at the Mayo Correctional Facility to fight the Mallory Swamp fire.
-Winter said state and federal firefighting units Sunday had been called in to help local firefighters battle the Mallory Swamp blaze.
+A command post has been set up to fight the Mallory Swamp fire at the Mayo Correctional Facility.
+Winters said state and federal firefighting units Sunday have been called in to help local firefighters battle the Mallory Swamp blaze.
+More than 350 people are fighting the fire.
+Helicopters and air tankers are being used.

-Combined with fires tracked separately by federal agencies, more than 302,068 acres have burned in the state since the beginning of the year -- more than half the total acreage scorched nationwide so far this year, according to the National Interagency Fire Center in Boise, Idaho.
+Combined with fires tracked separately by federal agencies, more than 302,068 acres have burned since the beginning of the year -- more than half the total acreage scorched nationwide so far this year, according to the National Interagency Fire Center in Boise, Idaho.

 |Back to the top|